Sat 17th in the Sky Bet League One table with a +1 goal difference shows that games involving Shrewsbury tend to be won and lost by the odd goal.

 Top scorer Daniel Udoh has 15 goals to his name this season, and he has been well supported by Ryan Bowman who has also reached double figures.
 Luke Leahy has also chipped in with nine goals from out wide.

 Matthew Pennington and Tom Flanagan are the key men in defence for Steve Cotterill’s side, who have more than secured their safety once again in the third tier.
 The last line of defence is a familiar face with Rovers fans, Marko Marosi made 95 appearances across five years at the club before joining Coventry City in 2019.

-A player that can serve as a midfielder and defender on the pitch, Luke Leahy signed a two-year contract to join Shrewsbury Town in July 2021.
+A player equally as comfortable in defence or midfield, Leahy signed a two-year contract to join Shrewsbury Town in July 2021.

 After starting his career in Scotland with Falkirk, Leahy made more than 150 appearances north of the border before signing for Walsall in 2017.
 He settled into English football well and made himself a regular in the Saddlers side, featuring in 90 league games prior to a move to Bristol Rovers.